jtiscione/doodlecritic/README.md

 While the script is running, deleting `doodles.onnx` (or `doodles.pth`) will trigger a replacement with fresh versions.
-This way you can see how the network is behaving at various phases of training by periodically deleting the existing `doodles.onnx` and running the JavaScript webapp using the new version that appears.
+This way you can see how the network is behaving at various phases of training by periodically deleting the existing `doodles.onnx` and restarting the JavaScript webapp with the new version that appears.

-### JAVASCRIPT STUFF (deployment phase)
+***

-Unlike training, deploying a neural network requires little computing power.
-A Raspberry Pi can handle it easily.
+## JAVASCRIPT STUFF (deployment phase)

-The network is deployed as a Node.js webapp, using Express on the server and React on the client.
+The network is deployed on a Node.js webapp, using Express on the server and React on the client.

 In general, neural networks can be downloaded in ONNX format and run in the client's browser, but not this one- `doodles.onnx` is 300 MB and must stay on the server.
 Upon startup the server will load the file